JonathanSemelak/code-samples/cpmgen-overview/README.md

 ## Applications
 - Exploring cyclic peptide sequence and conformational space.
 - Generating input for docking workflows.
-- Genreating input for ML training (coupled with the [CREST](https://pubs.aip.org/aip/jcp/article/160/11/114110/3278084) method for conformational search).
+- Generating input for ML training (coupled with the [CREST](https://pubs.aip.org/aip/jcp/article/160/11/114110/3278084) method for conformational search).

 Actual README of the code starts below.
 ---